urosevic/stock-ticker/readme.txt

 = How to know which stock symbols to use? =

-Visit [Google Finance](https://www.google.com/finance) and look for preferred symbols that you need/wish to display on your site.
+You can use standard symbols from supported stock exchanges.
-For start you can try with AAPL,MSFT,IBM,CSCO,GOOG,YHOO,AMZN (Apple Inc; Microsoft Corporation; International Business Machines Corporation; Cisco Systems, Inc.; Google Inc; Yahoo!
+To start with you can try with AAPL,MSFT,IBM,CSCO,GOOG,YHOO,AMZN (Apple Inc; Microsoft Corporation; International Business Machines Corporation; Cisco Systems, Inc.; Google Inc; Yahoo!
 Inc; Amazon.com, Inc.)

-= How to get Dow Jones Industrial Average? =
+= How to get Dow Jones Industrial Average or other Indexes? =

-Since version 1.4.0 we use Google Finance, which support ^DJI exchange.
-To get quote for this exchange, simply add symbol `.DJI` or `^DJI`.
+Since version 3.0.0 we use Alpha Vantage, which support Indexes.
+To get quote for index, simply add symbol as `.DJI` (or `^DJI` if you prefer).

 = How to get currency exchange rate? =